woddu/SHS-ECR-Interface/README.md

 ## SHS ECR Interface

-A Windows application that simplifies editing SHS(Senior High School) ECR(Electornic Classroom Record) Excel files, such as adding/editing students, updating student scores, and presenting score.
+A Windows application that simplifies editing Senior High School (SHS) Electronic Classroom Record (ECR) Excel files, including tasks such as adding or editing students, updating student scores, and presenting scores.

 ### Developed With